yardnsm/.config/README.md

 # Clone this repo
 git clone https://github.com/yardnsm/dotfiles.git ~/dotfiles

+# Change your shell the ZSH (recommended)
+chsh -s $(which zsh)

 # Run the installer!
 cd ~/dotfiles
 ./install.sh
 ```

 It will take some time.
+You may want to re-run the installer after the first run, to make sure everything is alright.

 ## Order and hierarchy